maxzhang666/Stars/README.md

 *   [Element-Blazor/Element-Blazor](https://github.com/Element-Blazor/Element-Blazor) - A Web UI Library based on Element and Blazor WebAssembly.

-*   [kwwwvagaa/NetWinformControl](https://github.com/kwwwvagaa/NetWinformControl) - HZHControls,c#winfrom custom control, has better operation support for touch screen, the project is based on framework4.0, completely native control development, do not use any third-party controls, you can use it safely in your project (winfromcontrol/winformcontrol/.net).There are more abundant industrial controls that continue to increase in the ~~~

 ## Kotlin

 *   [truefedex/tv-bro](https://github.com/truefedex/tv-bro) - Simple web browser for android optimized to use with TV remote